-A real proof that physics is bizarre – explanation what physics says about the impossibility to touch anything surrounding you.
+A real proof that physics is bizarre – an explanation of what physics says about the impossibility to touch anything surrounding you.
 Get an understanding of the communication of electrons in atoms and how the real physical world work.
 Moreover, how to work your senses like to feel and touch something and an explanation of it by quantum physics.

 Every day, every second, you think you are touching something

 All the time of your life it is sure that you are feeling something by touching it.
-Things surrounded by you in the physical world, like for example your phone, computer, or your dress that you are wearing right now.
+Things are surrounded by you in the physical world, like for example your phone, computer, or your dress that you are wearing right now.
 Right?
 Maybe it’s not like that.

 Everything around you that you can feel and touch is made of atoms.
-Atoms concentrated on a small component of matter.
-The specialization that studies this – quantum physics gives us many of often unbelievable things to understand about the world around us.
+Atoms are concentrated on a small component of matter.
+The specialization that studies this – quantum physics gives us many often unbelievable things to understand about the world around us.
 Notably, the invisible movements are going on at an atomic level.

 It may look like the atomic world is not a part of our day-to-day lives.
 We cannot see that, and we cannot touch it.
 However, this information is a crucial point when it comes to our understanding of how the four forces shape the physical world, and thus, it is key to understanding the universe.
-After all, you can’t understand how great things work without knowing the ins-and-outs of the small stuff, too.
+After all, you can’t understand how great things work without knowing the ins and outs of the small stuff, too.